 - Contamination in the control group.
 Due to a radio station that neighbored a control group area using an illegally high radio strength, there was some contamination in one of the control group clusters.
 Given that these results were not excluded, this could mean that the effectiveness of the campaign is underestimated; however the researchers state that excluding the data has little effect.

 - This study worked in six different languages, with coverage of 63 different villages and around 480,000 under 5-YOs (Kasteng et al., 2018).
-It is the only RCT of this size in an LMIC
+It is the only RCT testing mass media of this size in an LMIC.

 - The study is pre-registered here, and the authors state their intention to use government clinic data as a secondary outcome (the survey data about child mortality is the first outcome).